برجاء الإنتظار ...

 · Space the doses evenly during the day, at least 4 hours apart.
 Do not take 2 doses in 1 hour.

-· Do not give your child ClavodarÒ for more than 2 weeks.
+· Do not give your child Clavodar® for more than 2 weeks.
 If your child still feels unwell they should go back to see the doctor.

-- Invert the bottle and shake content to loosen powder, add pre-boiled cooled water to the mark, and shake well, then add more water if necessary up to the mark and shake well until a homogeneous suspension is obtained.
+Invert the bottle and shake content to loosen powder.
+In two portions, add pre-boiled cooled water equals to 62.5 ml (for preparation of Clavodar® 400/57 suspension) and 65.5 ml (for preparation of Clavodar® 200/28.5 suspension) or up to the mark, and shake well after each addition until a homogenous suspension is obtained.

-If you give more ClavodarÒ Suspension than you should
+If you give more Clavodar® Suspension than you should

-Like all medicines, ClavodarÒ can cause side effects, although not everybody gets them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
 The side effects below may happen with this medicine.

 Conditions you need to look out for